chengiz aitmatov biography

 During Aitmatov’s political career, his accomplishments centered around preventing conflict and supporting peace.
 He was particularly interested in ways to prevent nuclear war, protect the environment, and discussing how culture affects conflicts.

-The Death and Legacy of Chingiz Aitmatov
+The Death, Legacy, and House Museum of Chingiz Aitmatov

 On May 16, 2008, Aitmatov was admitted to a hospital in Nuremberg, Germany, where he later died of pneumonia on June 10, 2008.
 He was 79 years old.
 Aitmatov was buried in the Ata-Beyit Memorial Complex (Ata-Beyit is translated from Kyrgyz as, “The Grave of Our Fathers”) a short distance outside of Bishkek and Kyrgyzstan’s most revered burial place.